-The South Florida Deer Research Project is one of the largest white-tailed deer (Odocoileus virginianus seminolus) research projects ever conducted in Florida.
+The South Florida Deer Research Project is one of the largest white-tailed deer (Odocoileus virginianus) research projects ever conducted in Florida.
 It is a collaborative effort of researchers and managers from multiple agencies and organizations.
-The project began in 2014 and will run through end of 2018 and involves more than three years of intensive field work.
+The project began in 2014 and will run through end of 2018 and involves four years of intensive field work.
 Research sites consist of the Florida Panther National Wildlife Refuge and the Bear Island and North Addition Land Units of Big Cypress National Preserve (BCNP).

 Hunting within or close to the study areas?
 Please see information at the bottom of this page regarding harvesting or observing a collared deer.

 Throughout the state, white-tailed deer are one of the most valued and sought-after game species.
 In South Florida, deer are also the most important prey species of the Florida panther (Puma concolor coryi).
 In recent years, particularly in the southern portion of the BCNP and Everglades National Park (ENP), the area has experienced deer declines.
 Although these declines have coincided with changes in hydrology, habitat and predators, the extent to which these variables have affected the deer population is unknown.
 Concerns, voiced by hunters and agency managers, over the declining deer populations were part of the reason why the study was initiated.

 Although white-tailed deer are one of the most well-studied wildlife species, information on deer in South Florida is limited.
 Previous deer research in the BCNP region dates back to early 1990s, and the area has changed significantly since that time, including hydrological changes, an increase in the panther population, and changes in other predator populations.
 Therefore, up-to-date information on survival, causes of mortality, recruitment (how many fawns survive their first year) and population trends are needed to inform effective management decisions.